daos-stack/daos/doc/user/container.md

 #### Removing an entry from the ACL

-To delete an entry for a given principal, or identity, in an existing container
+To delete an entry for a given principal in an existing container ACL:
-ACL:

 ```bash
 $ daos cont delete-acl --pool=<UUID> --svc=<rank> --cont=<UUID> --principal=<principal>
 ```

-The principal corresponds to the principal/identity portion of an ACE that was set during container creation or a previous container ACL operation.
+The principal corresponds to the principal portion of an ACE that was set during container creation or a previous container ACL operation.
 For the delete operation, the principal argument must be formatted as follows: